max397574/ignis-nvim/README.md

 ### Bloat but Blazing
 #### Always WIP ¯\\\_(ツ)_/¯

-## Important:
-I'm working on converting this to ignis-nvim.
-This will be a config people can use and configure (like doom-nvim or nvchad).
-So a lot of stuff will be moved and perhaps things will break.
-I'll rewrite the readme once I'm done with the code.

 Most likely this config won't work for you if you just clone it because there is so much local stuff.
 But feel free to use it as a reference and copy configs or code snippets you like.